influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/lintCronWorkflowRequest.md

 withSuspend(suspend)
 ```

-Suspend is a flag that will stop new CronWorkflows from running if set to true
+"Suspend is a flag that will stop new CronWorkflows from running if set to true"

 ### fn cronWorkflow.spec.withTimezone